laowch/PullToBack/README.md

-PullToBack
+Android PullToBack effect like Inbox
 ==========

-Android PullToBack effect like inbox
+This project implements a PullToBack effect like Inbox (A mail app by Google).